-- 1 Restart the computer by pressing <Ctrl>+<Alt>+<Delete>.
-The Windows Task Manager dialog box appears. - 2 Click Shut Down and then Turn Off. - 3 If this does not work, press the power button and hold it for at least four seconds.
+- 1 Turn off the computer by pressing <Ctrl>+<Alt>+<Delete>.
+If you have not changed the default, the Windows Task Manager dialog box appears. - 2 Click Shut Down and then Turn Off. - If this does not work, press the power button and hold it for at least four seconds.
 This turns off the power. - 4 Unplug the computer from the AC adapter and remove the battery pack from your computer.